markun/llvm-repo/README.md

 # Update source tree

-To update the source tree, enter the the directory and do:
+To update the source tree, enter the llvm directory and do:

 ```
 # repo sync